Last Updated April 22, 2018

 - First-time bar passage rates are now collected and published on an accelerated timeline, enabling the public to gain access to critical information in a more timely manner.

 - Data on gender and race/ethnicity for 1Ls are once again (and in greater detail) published by the ABA.

 - Law schools are now subject to an audit protocol in response to coverage of law school deceptive practices related to employment data.

 Through Improved Third-Party Tools

-- A solid majority of law schools voluntarily publish their school-specific NALP Report each year.
+- After initially bucking the transparency movement, a solid majority of law schools ceded to pressure from LST and others and began to voluntarily publish their school-specific NALP Report each year.
 In 2009, zero law schools published this report.
 These reports contain helpful data that the ABA does not require, including:

 - Salary Data (aggregated in categories, not individual salaries)

 - Job Source (e.g., OCI, networking, direct mailings)

 - Job Offer Timing (before graduation, before bar results, after bar results)

 - Job Status (employed graduates who are still seeking or not seeking)